SchwabenCode/QuickIO/README.md

 This library was created on the basis of my own needs.
 I am not responsible for integration issues, errors or any damage.
 On usage problems, please use public forums.
 For bugs and features please fork to your own branch, fix it and create a pull request or use the [issue tab](https://github.com/SchwabenCode/QuickIO/issues).

-Thank you and good luck with your software.
+Thank you and all the best for your software.

 ## History